Adam7411/visionect-v3-allinone/README.md

 ## ✏️ Step 6: Create a Dashboard for Home Assistant

-> You can also use [Puppeteer version](https://github.com/Adam7411/Joan-6-Puppeteer/blob/main/README.md) if you don't want to use AppDaemon.

 1. Install **AppDaemon** in Home Assistant.
 2. Go to: `\HA_IP\config\appdaemon\dashboards\` \addon_configs\a7c7b154_appdaemon\dashboards\ )
 3. Create a file, e.g., `joan1.dash`